-The new online double-blind, peer-reviewed international journal of Ekistics and the New Habitat, publishes scholarly insights and reflective practice of studies and critical writing concerning the problems and science of human settlements.
+The revised online double-blind, peer-reviewed international journal of Ekistics and the New Habitat, publishes scholarly insights and reflective practice of studies and critical writing concerning the problems and science of human settlements.
 The field of study is mapped against a classification of settlement scale, from the remote village to the rural township, to dense smart cities, and increasingly the challenges of on-and-off world sustainable habitats.
 In broad terms, papers in Ekistics and the New Habitat seek to grow scholarly insights and application knowledge of the relationship between people, our human settlement designs and systems, and our natural biosphere.

 Call for papers to Ekistics and the New Habitat

 There are few scholarly journals whose papers archive the history of development and thought evolution tracing back to 1957 - excepting Ekistics.
 This background makes for an extraordinary historical collection for research and practices documenting how humans have colonised the planet and transformed our built habitats.
 The journal seeks papers from students, post-graduate candidates, academics and practitioners.
 We seek papers, typically of cross-disciplinary nature, that:

 - Targets any aspect of the United Nations New Urban Agenda, in Habitat III, including reference to the Sustainable Development Goals.